 What is Sampling Rate?

-The sampling rate (or sampling frequency) refers to the number of times per second that an analog signal is sampled in order to convert it into digital audio.
-A higher sampling rate will, in part, contribute to a high-fidelity conversion from analog sound waves to digital audio.
-CDs, for example, contain audio that was converted at 44.1 kHz/second, an industry standard—so for every second of music, the original analog recording was sampled 44,100 times.
+The sampling rate (or sampling frequency) refers to the number of times per second that an analogue signal is sampled in order to convert it into digital audio.
+A higher sampling rate will, in part, contribute to a high-fidelity conversion from analogue sound waves to digital audio.
+CDs, for example, contain audio that was converted at 44.1 kHz/second, an industry standard—so for every second of music, the original analogue recording was sampled 44,100 times.
 By contrast, high-res audio typically uses 96 kHz or 192 kHz sampling rates, up to more than four times the sampling rate of a CD!
-The end result is digital audio that is a more accurate and complete reproduction of the original analog signal.
+The end result is digital audio that is a more accurate and complete reproduction of the original analogue signal.
 Although sampling rate is important (especially for reproducing high frequencies), it is only one part of the equation in hi-res audio; enter bit depth.

 What is Bit Depth?

-While the sampling rate determines how many times per second we capture a snapshot of an analog waveform, the bit depth affects how accurate those measurements are.
+While the sampling rate determines how many times per second we capture a snapshot of an analogue waveform, the bit depth affects how accurate those measurements are.
 If the bit depth is too low, our digital reproduction will lose crucial information and suffer from poor sound quality.
 Let’s continue to use CDs as our benchmark; the digital audio information on an average compact disc is encoded at 16-bit resolution.
 This means there are 44,100 samples for every second of music.
-By contrast, high-resolution audio formats utilize 24-bit resolution, with over 16 million possible values per sample.
+By contrast, high-resolution audio formats utilise 24-bit resolution, with over 16 million possible values per sample.
 That’s 256 times the potential accuracy for each sample compared to a CD.

 It’s All Relative